RickGelhausen/REPARATION_blast/README.md

 I replaced the commericial [usearch --ublast tool](https://www.drive5.com/usearch/) by the open-source [blast tool](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
 The introduction of blast increases the runtime of reparation, but it allows me to add reparation_blast to bioconda for easy use in conda environments. (avoiding licensing issues caused by usearch)

+I also changed the script to soly use bam files instead of a combination of sam and bam files.
 Further, I upgraded the python script from python2.7 to python3.6+.

 ## New dependencies:
 - blast 2.7.1+ (https://blast.ncbi.nlm.nih.gov/Blast.cgi)
 - python 3.6+

 # REPARATION
 REPARATION (Ribosome Profiling Assisted (Re-)Annotation of Bacterial genomes) is a pipeline that uses ribosome profiling data for a de novo open reading frame delineation in prokaryotic (bacterial) genomes.